CRIMLW ALL-IN 2

 • 23.
 Criminal law is territorial, but there are exceptions.
 Which among the following is one of the exceptions to the territorial application of our criminal law?

-B) When the offender commits a crime against persons even if outside the Philippines.
+B) When the offender commits a crime against public order even if outside the Philippines.

-C) When the offender commits a crime against public order even if outside the Philippines.
+C) When the offender commits a crime against public interest even if outside the Philippines.

-D) When offender commits a crime against national security or the law of nations even if outside the Philippines.
+D) When the offender commits a crime against persons even if outside the Philippines.

 • 24. hammock.
 X and his companions then fired at the person they saw thinking he was Y. It turned out that it was A. X and his companions stand charged for the killing of A whom they thought was the target of their mission order.
 May X and his companions sucessfully interpose self-defense?